makinacorpus/DbToolsBundle/docs/content/getting-started/basics.md

 Learn more about how to configure Anonymization in the [dedicated section](../anonymization/essentials).
 :::

-You can't directly run the anonymization on your local machine, to follow GDPR recommendations, sensitive data should never transit on an unsecured environment.
+You can't directly run the anonymization on your local machine as to follow GDPR recommendations, sensitive data should never transit on an unsecured environment.

 We will therefore use the preproduction environment to perform anonymization.